fbpx

 WORKING CONDITIONS

 Work is typically based in a busy office environment and subject to frequent interruptions.
-Work outside and in inclement weather conditions may be required.
-Business work hours are Sunday-Thursday from 8:00 am to 4:30 pm, however some extended hours may be required.
+Business work hours are Monday-Friday from 8:00 am to 5:00 pm, however some extended or weekend hours may be required.

 PHYSICAL REQUIREMENTS